blindnet-io/blindnet.dev/decision-records/DR-0002-password-assistant-package-manager.md

 #### Fufilment of criteria

-**1. Must support languages which we plan to use in this monorepo: Typescript and Javascript**
+**1. Must support languages which we plan to use in this monorepo: Typescript, Javascript, Web Components**

 Technically Typescript support is not built in however it is simple to configure the build script to compile typescript.

+Lerna can also be used for developing web components ([example](https://javascript.plainenglish.io/building-a-npm-library-with-web-components-using-lerna-rollup-and-jest-9f76f59348ba)).

 **2. Should not be cumbersome to use the tool with a small monorepo.** - Fulfilled